VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 There are cases when it is better disabling on-disk persistence for pending data at `vmagent` side:

 - When the persistent disk performance isn't enough for the given data processing rate.
-- When it is better to buffer pending data at the client side instead of bufferring it at `vmagent` side in the `-remoteWrite.tmpDataPath` folder.
+- When it is better to buffer pending data at the client side instead of buffering it at `vmagent` side in the `-remoteWrite.tmpDataPath` folder.
 - When the data is already buffered at [Kafka side](#reading-metrics-from-kafka) or at [Google PubSub side](#reading-metrics-from-pubsub).
 - When it is better to drop pending data instead of buffering it.